 - Medical equipment: insulin pumps, defibrillators and hearing aids

-How wireless charging systems work?
+How do wireless charging systems work?

 But how do these systems work?
-In wireless power transfer systems, there are a transmitter device and a receiver device.
+In wireless power transfer systems, there is a transmitter device and a receiver device.
 When electric current passes the primary coil in the transmitter device, it produces a time-varying electromagnetic field.
 The time-varying electromagnetic field creates electric current in the secondary coil of the receiver device that is usually located close to the transmitter.
 The receiver device then delivers the electricity to the electrical load, for example to the phone or the car.
-For example, in wireless charging of a smartphone, the primary coil is built into the charger and secondary coil is built into the phone.
+For the wireless charging of a smartphone, the primary coil is built into the charger and secondary coil is built into the phone.

 Wireless power transfer technologies can be divided into two categories: far field and near field.
-However, the wireless charging systems that require testing are operating in the near field due to small separation distance between the charger and the device in charging.
+However, the wireless charging systems that require testing are operating in the near field due to a small separation distance between the charger and the device in charging.

 Qi wireless power transfer standard is the most common application for inductive charging and it is maintained by Wireless Power Consortium (WPC).
 Most of the wireless chargers we test at Verkotan comply with the Qi wireless power transfer standard.
 The Qi standard defines charging distances up to 4 cm and provides wireless charging of 5-15 watts of power to small electronic devices.
 WPC members have work in progress to increase the maximum charging power of Qi wireless power transfer standard up to 60 watts in the future, mainly for laptop and tablet charging.
 Products that have the Qi logo are Qi-Certified and they have been tested to show compatibility and safety.